dmcginley/project1_yoga_site/README.md

 ![Navigation bar - nav](assets/markdown_images/nav.png "navbar")

-The footer is a simple flexbox container with centred content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens.
+The footer is a simple flexbox container with centred content and a restriction in the icons of *max-width: 700px;* so the icons don't spread too far apart on larger screens so that they're easier for the used to navigate or click.

 ![Footer and icons inside](assets/markdown_images/footer.png "footer")

 #### Card section

 The card section is also often the main part of a website as it is the 'bullet-points' for what the visitor will get/learn.
 In this case learning points to keep in mind while watching and following along with the videos.
+Each card has a clear white space around it marking out there is only four points for the used to keep in mind.

 <details><summary>Image of card section</summary>